Hibiscus Caramel Candies

 1 ½ teaspoons kosher salt

-3. Simmer hibiscus tea until it has reduced to a syrup, about ½ cup in volume, just like in Deb Perelman’s recipe, about 30 minutes.
+Simmer hibiscus tea until it has reduced to a syrup, about ½ cup in volume, about 30 minutes.
 Once it has reduced down, remove from the heat and add in the remaining ingredients.
-There is no need to strain the flowers.
+There is no need to strain the hibiscus petals.

-4. Return saucepan to medium-high heat and attach a candy thermometer to the side, if you have it.
+Return saucepan to medium-high heat and attach a candy thermometer to the side.
 Boil the caramel until it reaches anywhere between 245F and 250F on the thermometer; this is called the firm ball stage.
-Deb says this only takes 5 minutes, but it took my caramel closer to ten.
+This will take about 5-10 minutes.

-8. Slice caramel into small squares or rectangles, whichever you like.
-Wrap caramels in small parchment squares, where, per Deb’s advice, they will keep in an airtight container for two weeks at room temperature.
+Slice caramel into small squares or rectangles, whichever you like.
+Wrap caramels in small parchment squares, where they will keep in an airtight container for two weeks at room temperature.